Ignoramuses/bing-bing-wahoo/README.md

 # Bing Bing Wahoo
-Bringing the physics of Super Mario 64 to Minecraft, one wahoo at a time.<br>
+Bringing the physics of Super Mario 64(+ more) to Minecraft, one wahoo at a time.<br>
 Made for ModFest 1.17.
 # Features
 Bing Bing Wahoo has a variety of features designed to fill your wahooing needs.
 To get started, craft yourself a Mysterious Cap with 5 wool in the helmet formation.<br>